AscentionOne/CapstoneNewsApp-Compose/README.md

 As compare to the original project I am using `Intent` to navigate between screen.
 Here I am using **Jetpack Navigation component**.
 The Navigation component also provides support for Jetpack compose application.

 Things to be aware is, if you are mixing **Compose** and **View** in your app it is recommend to use Fragment-based Navigation component.
 Where your create the Navigation graph in XML.
-If you are creating a fully composed app you define a navigation graph with a `NavHost` using Compose destination (composable()).
+If you are creating a fully composed app you define a navigation graph with a `NavHost` using Compose destination (`composable()`).

-In this project I also perform navigation testing to demonstrate how to test navigation in compose.
+In this project I also perform **navigation testing** to demonstrate how to test navigation in compose.

 For more information about Navigation in Compose you can check my notes [here](https://github.com/AscentionOne/android-documentation/blob/master/android_notes.md#navigating-with-compose)

-## Others
+## 🙋‍♂️ What about other libraries?

+This is the beauty of migrating the project to Jetpack Compose.
+A lot of the libraries are actually supported and you do not need to make any changes.

-Persistance data, dependency injection, networking is the same as original project
+Persistance data (**Room**), dependency injection (**Hilt**), networking (**Retrofit**) is the same as original project

 ## 🧪 Testing